Conflux-Chain/conflux-doc/docs/RPCs/trace-rpc.md

 From Conflux-rust v2.0 the trace RPC have imported some breaking change, below is a quick introduction of the updates, there also is [detail document here](https://github.com/Conflux-Chain/CIPs/issues/88)

+**Note: To use the new trace data, the fullnode data should be cleaned and resynchronization.**

 ### New added field `valid`

 A new field `valid` is added to trace to indicate whether the corresponding trace is reverted.

+**Note: If the old trace data is not cleaned and resynchronization, the `valid` filed will always be true.**

 ### Gas consume and refund trace was introduced